 You may read the entire, harrowing story here.

-Our second tale of medical woe involves one of the scariest of all medical nightmares: a surgical mistake that results in the removal of a perfectly health body part.
-In He underwent surgery to remove his right testicle.
-When he woke up, his left one was missing., reporter Amy Wang recounts the trials and tribulations of Steven Haines, whovisited his urologist complaining of persistent pain in his right testicle.
+Our second tale of medical woe involves one of the scariest of all medical nightmares: a surgical mistake that results in the removal of a perfectly healthy body part.
+In our second story: He underwent surgery to remove his right testicle.
+When he woke up, his left one was missing., reporter Amy Wang recounts the trials and tribulations of Steven Haines, who visited his urologist complaining of persistent pain in his right testicle.
 Here’s Ms. Wang’s description of events:

 An ultrasound revealed that the testicle had atrophied, with scarring and damage from a previous injury, according to court documents.
 And so the doctor scheduled an orchiectomy — or surgical removal of the testicle — to help alleviate Hanes’s pain.